japlatt/NeuroDA/README.md

 NeuroDA runs using [Julia](https://julialang.org/).
 To install first install julia as per instructions on the website.
 Then in terminal type "julia" to enter the REPL.
 Once there type "]" to enter the package manager and type "add https://github.com/japlatt/NeuroDA.git" which will install NeuroDA and dependencies.

+Once installed you can get the latest version by going to the REPL (julia in terminal).
+Then "]", "up NeuroDA" which will fetch the latest from github.

 ## Usage
 Make sure to add "using NeuroDA" to import the functions from the package.